Jun 1 2023 /

 Best for

-If you have a large team, Basecamp offers a flat rate of $300 per month.
+if you have a large team, Basecamp offers a flat rate of $299 per month for unlimited users.
 That’s a neat perk, as their competitors operate on a “per user per month” basis — and fees can quickly become steep.
 Another argument to look into Basecamp is the many tools they offer alongside a project management system.
 You’ll be able to ditch messengers, emails and cloud storage with Basecamp.

 Pricing